mizti/azure-openai-react-sample-via-apim/README.md

 ![Screen Shot](./images/ss.png)

-* This repository is a demo implemented in React that calls the Azure Open AI API based on Azure AD authentication.
+* This repository contains a demo implemented in React for an API that calls Azure Open AI based on Azure AD authentication.
+It is a revised version of the demo at https://github.com/mizti/azure-openai-react-sample to accommodate requests via API Management / Azure OpenAI OAuth2.0 format.

+* Azure Open AI is used under the authority of the users who authenticated with Azure AD.

 # Architecture Overview